Multiple Instance Verification: Experiments

-We offer some intuition about why the MNIST MI-verification task can be difficult and draw some observations from Table \ref{tab:res1d}.
-Intuitively, the high achievable accuracy, and thus easiness, of the digit recognition task demonstrates that the writing styles of different writers are generally consistent---otherwise inconsistent or ambiguous writing patterns would have made it much more difficult to recognize, or differentiate between, digits \cite{dirtymnist21, ambmnist23}.
-Nonetheless, such consistency of writing styles is in fact a major source of difficulty for a verification task, because the goal of verification is to tell apart different writers' handwriting based on variations in writing style.\footnote{In an extreme case, had all writers' writing style been identical, it would have made the digit recognition task trivial, but made the verification task impossible---that is, no different from random guess---even for humans.} MI verification adds further challenge by introducing bags of different writers' handwriting.
+We offer some intuition about why the MNIST MIV task can be difficult and draw some observations from Table \ref{tab:res1d}.
+Intuitively, the high achievable accuracy, and thus easiness, of the digit recognition task demonstrates that the writing styles of different writers are generally consistent---otherwise inconsistent or ambiguous writing patterns would have made it much more difficult to recognize or differentiate between digits (\cite{dirtymnist21, ambmnist23}).
+Nonetheless, such consistency of writing styles is in fact a major source of difficulty for a verification task, because the goal of verification is to tell apart different writers' handwriting based on variations in writing style.\footnote{In an extreme case, had all writers' writing style been identical, it would have made the digit recognition task trivial, but made the verification task impossible---that is, close to random guess---even for humans.} MIV adds further challenge by introducing bags of different writers' handwriting.
 This exacerbates the issue of less variation in writing styles since only one confounding writer in a bag can result in the signal being overwhelmed by the noise.
-Table \ref{tab:res1d} demonstrates some supporting evidence for this intuition: the digits usually written in a uniform pattern, like ``1'' and ``8'', are more difficult for MI verification, leading to higher false positive/negative rates and thus worse accuracy.
+Table \ref{tab:res1d} contains some supporting evidence for this intuition: the digits usually written in a uniform pattern, like ``1'' and ``8'', are more difficult for MIV, leading to higher false positive/negative rates and thus worse accuracy.
 Conversely, digits that can be naturally written in diverse ways, such as ``2'' and ``7'', can be more accurately verified.

-To enable evaluation of explanation quality, Table \ref{tab:res1e} shows average i-AUROC and i-AP for the baseline, two benchmarks, and our models.
-CAP-based models outperform the other three by even larger margins than in the case of classification performance, indicating a superior ability to identify key instances.
-Notably, the two benchmarks produce significantly worse explanation quality than the baseline, supporting the hypothesis that failure of their attention mechanism to incorporate the query diminishes their ability to accurately model verification tasks of this type.
+To enable evaluation of key instance detection performance, Table \ref{tab:res1e} shows average i-AUROC and i-AP for the baseline, two benchmarks, and our models.
+CAP-based models outperform the other three by even larger margins than in the case of classification performance, indicating a superior ability to identify key instances based on the attention scores.
+Notably, the two benchmarks produce significantly worse performance than the baseline, supporting the hypothesis that failure of their attention mechanism to incorporate the query diminishes their ability to effectively tackle verification tasks of this type.